myshell-ai/AIlice/README.md

   <a href="https://www.reddit.com/r/AIlice/">Reddit</a>
 </p>

+**ATTENTION!
+We currently has no plans to create any related crypto tokens.
+Please be cautious and recognize scams to avoid being deceived.
+(Updated on January 6, 2025)**

 :fire: Jun 22, 2024: We have entered the era of locally running JARVIS-like AI assistants!
 The latest open-source LLMs enable us to perform complex tasks locally!
 Click [here](#guide-to-choosing-an-llm) to learn more.

 ----